Medical Schools in Alabama: How to Get In (2025)

 Alabama College of Osteopathic Medicine

-ACOM also offers a Medical Student Fellows Scholars program for those interested in becoming teachers and/or faculty themselves.
-There is a program in anatomy and osteopathic principles and practice or in clinical simulation.
-This program will extend your training for your DO by one year.
-You will be expected to assist in research projects, lecturing and teaching and in return you will be given a tuition waiver for two years, plus a monthly stipend during the fellowship year.
+In addition to the DO degree, students at ACOM have to pursue a dual degree program, adding an MBA, MPH, or MSM to their education.
+ACOM also has a Medical Student Fellows Scholars Program which allows students to gain teaching experience while furthering their own expertise.
+If you’re interested in becoming medical faculty yourself, this program could be for you.
+This program will extend your training for your DO by one year and you will be expected to assist in research projects, lecturing, and teaching.
+In return, you will be given a tuition waiver for two years, plus a monthly stipend during the fellowship year.

 Edward Via College of Osteopathic Medicine - Auburn